 • Improving family and community health practices

-In the missions world we often use Community Health Evangelism (CHE) as the community level of IMCI.
+In the missions world, we often use Community Health Evangelism (CHE) as the community level of IMCI.
 The training portion of the IMCI strategy for health workers teaches appropriate case management skills for the identification management of sick children.
 IMCI works at the rural health outpost level, outpatient clinic level, and inpatient level, using a combined set of protocols and charting system that ensures appropriate integrated treatment of all major illnesses.
-It also strengthens the counselling abilities of caretakers and speeds up referral to higher levels of care for severely ill children.
+It also strengthens the counseling abilities of caretakers and speeds up referral to higher levels of care for severely ill children.
 In the home setting, it promotes improved care seeking behaviors, improved nutrition, preventative care for children, and the correct implementation of prescribed care.
 In short, IMCI is a MUST LEARN set of protocols for those planning to provide care in developing countries.
-You can download a copy of the IMCI Chart Booklet and Protocols here You can acquire the entire IMCI training Program on our Clinical Resources Page.
+You can download a copy of the IMCI Chart Booklet and Protocols here.
+You can acquire the entire IMCI training Program on our Clinical Resources Page.

 See some of the case management videos here: